 - Develop a CICS web service provider using Rational Developer for System z (RDz) V7.1, or later

 - Develop a CICS web service requester using RDz V7.1, or later

-Samples 3 and 4 demonstrate creating the same web service and web service requester as Samples 1 and 2, using features of RDz to simplify the development process.
+- Sample 3 and Sample 4 demonstrate creating the same web service and web service requester as Samples 1 and 2, using features of RDz to simplify the development process.

 The documentation for the samples describes how to implement them using CICS TS V3, however the samples can also be applied to CICS TS V4 and CICS TS V5.